dwhall/krnl/docs/Signal.md

 ## Source Identification

-Each signal source (software module or Actor) is identified by a dotted namespace string:
+Each signal source (software module or Task) is identified by a dotted namespace string:

 ```
 <business group>.<package>
 ```

-KRNL itself is a source and registers like any other module, with the exception that certain KRNL-internal signals used during early boot/init may be available before full registration is complete.
+KRNL itself is a source and performs signal registration like any other module, with the exception that certain KRNL-internal signals used during early boot/init may be available before full registration is complete.

 ### Hash Generation